 RECREATIONAL VEHICLE ACCIDENT & PASSENGER INJURY

 A passenger riding in a side-by-side recreational vehicle suffered significant lower body injuries that required numerous surgeries after the vehicle ran into a tree.
-A Finity Engineering associate specializing in interior design of automobiles served as an expert witness for the case, opining on the design of the vehicle’s interior, and its safety for tall passengers who knees may be slammed into the dashboard during a crash incident.
+A Finity Engineering expert specializing in interior design of automobiles served as an expert witness for the case, opining on the design of the vehicle’s interior as it relates to safety for tall passengers.

 SINGLE-WHEEL PERSONAL TRANSPORTER PATENT DISPUTE